 The "Census 1900-1920" heading tag was not the first output tag in its Tag Set, so Gedcom Publisher created a new section of output in order to render the heading.

 If Show Title is checked and the first output tag is a heading tag, the output will include the Tag Set's Title as a heading, as usual, but the output section that includes the Tag Set's heading will not include any tags.
-The heading tag will trigger another heading and so there will be two headings in a row followed by the remaining tags in the group.
+The heading tag will trigger another heading and so there will be two headings in a row followed by the remaining tags in the Tag Set.